UMAprotocol/oval-contracts/README.md

 Oval is an MEV capture mechanism that lets protocols reclaim Oracle Extractable Value(OEV) by auctioning oracle updates.
 It leveraged Flashbot's [MEV-share](https://docs.flashbots.net/flashbots-protect/mev-share) OFA system by running auctions for the right to backrun an oracle update.

-This repository contains the smart contracts that power Oval.
-The basic structure of these contracts

 For more information on how Oval works and how to integrate with it see the [docs](https://docs.oval.xyz/).

 ## Repo contents